-A new bylaw in Perth East is drawing criticism from some farmers in the area who say it causes biosecurity issues.
+A change to a bylaw in Perth East is drawing criticism from some farmers in the area who say it causes biosecurity issues.

-At a meeting earlier this month, Perth East Council passed a bylaw creating a Property Standards Officer position who has the ability to enter any property except for a home without notice if there is a concern when it comes to property and the building code act, the Perth County Federation of Agriculture says that the bylaw should be amended so that the officer wont be able to onto farms without notice because if they do they could bring diseases or not follow the proper safety steps required to keep the farm safe.
+At a meeting earlier this month, Perth East Council made changes to an existing bylaw creating a Property Standards Officer position who has the ability to enter any property except for a home without notice if there is a concern when it comes to property and the building code act, the Perth County Federation of Agriculture says that the bylaw should be amended so that the officer wont be able to onto farms without notice because if they do they could bring diseases or not follow the proper safety steps required to keep the farm safe.